h2lsoft/validator/README.md

 # Validator
-A library of string validators values
+A library for string validators values in multilanguage

 ```php
 // simulate POST